Portugal promotes the most prominent medieval fairs in the world. They happen especially in July and August, on different days each year.

 Medieval Fairs in Portugal

-Unhappy?
-Never.
+Disappointed?
+Never in a Portuguese medieval fair.
 Visitors are encouraged to wear medieval costumes.
 You can buy or rent one at the entrance.
 And more: consider purchasing a ticket to join the royal banquet – yes, with the king, the queen, and other people of the highest nobility.

-Opening this post, I said the Medieval Fairs happen especially in July and August (Summer).
+Opening this post, I said the medieval fairs happen especially in July and August (Summer).
 The greatest ones, I may say.
 You can discover different fairs in other months like January and October.

 The number of medieval days depends on the city.
 Usually, the event happens for at least three days.
 Some of them extend to more than ten days.

-The most famous Medieval Fairs in Portugal
+The most famous medieval fairs in Portugal

 Tips and warnings